fission/fission/Documentation/docs-site/content/kubernetessetup.md

 ## Minikube

-Minikube is the simplest way to run Kubernetes on your laptop.
+Minikube is the usual way to run Kubernetes on your laptop:

 ### Install and start Kubernetes on OSX: